AdobeDocs/analytics-platform.en/help/connections/transform-datasets-b2b-lookups.md

   >
   >Once turned on, and when the connection is saved, the transformation is irreversible.
 You cannot modify the transformation setting for a dataset once a connection is saved, other than by removing and adding the dataset once more to the connection.

+To enable transformation for one or more datasets that are already part of an existing connection:

+1. Remove the datasets from the connection.
+1. Save the connection.
+1. Add the datasets to the connection while turning on transformation for the datasets

 ## Background information